Changissnz/selfinterest/README.md

 of justifying the compromises they felt forced to make, a stipulation of their membership in the social construct, as something optimal and correct due to and because of their self-interest.

+## More on philosophies of self-interest #33

+Reasoning by common sense points to the force of self-interest as the metaphysical culprit for a sentient being's selfishness.
+The sentient being, by their self-interest, has the power to act freely within the constraints of their spatiotemporal setting.
+The idea that self-interest is a force that naturally leads to one exhibiting selfishness is based, first and foremost, on the host of self-interest being that one, the self, so that all thought and behavior done by that self can naturally be traced back to them, and these efforts are usually to benefit the self out of the pragmatic to prioritize the self above others, even in collectivist societies, perhaps especially in collectivist societies since no one loves the self in these societies as much as the self from their self-interest.
+Selfishness can be understood by the partitioning of quantity, between the self and others.
+The selfish value their views above others, and also aspire for power and material value of magnitudes disproportionately for them at others' loss.
+However, if one's self-interest is the only factor to consider them as a being that is more selfish than not, then claims of their being selfish cannot proceed by any rational argument.
+Self-interest is the force that could give to others as much as that to the self.
+In certain constructs, especially in those that operate by non-zero sum, there is actually a pronounced stigmatization of those that disproportionately serve themselves over others.
+The ideal in these non-zero sum constructs is that of equal distribution, of fair and accurate reciprocity, and of holding the "selfless" act as higher in ethical integrity than the selfish act.
+On the last point of the "selfless" act, such labeling seldom goes without there being misconception.
+The "selfless" act is committed by one that still operates by their self-interest.
+The source that is the driving force for a selfless act is the same as that of the selfish act, namely self-interest.
+One way to differentiate an action is being selfish as opposed to selfless is by a weighted scheme that takes as variables the qualities of reference from said action to the acting self.
+Some variables are easier than others to judge on the spectrum of selfless to selfish, such as financial values and material resources.
+Variables that deal with the metaphysical, however, are subject to interpretation.
+For example, one that claims to have conducted an action to fulfill their ideal could be classified as being selfless, for they took the action for the ideal that exists outside of their sole existence, in apparent disregard for their existence.
+However, if the criteria is that one's believed ideals is a part of their self, then one that commits actions for what they claim to be for their ideals is selfish by the direct connection of fulfilling the ideal coinciding as efforts to fulfill the self.
+So the direction of gains intended by the self, regardless of any invoked ideal, is towards the self.
+As an example, some human beings find a sense of satisfaction in being charitable or empathetic, both of these adjectives being ideals.
+And although the actions that can be labeled charitable or empathetic are not in complete reference to the self but to the other, the fact that the self finds a sense of satisfaction from the exchange to the other means that the self cannot be logically excluded from being categorized as selfish; the ratio
+in preferring the self over the other in acts of charity and empathy seldom is ever zero, as in being completely selfless.
+Such is the fact of sentient existence always necessitating a consideration for the self, out of self-interest, even in exchanges inarguably more selfless than not.
+There are inexact correlations between the spectrum of selfless to selfish and the spectrum of ideal to pragmatic, and as such, every time there is an attempt to categorically label an individual as being selfless, void of the attribute of selfishness often considered a societal vice, the questions of the involved ideals and pragmatics, as influential forces at play in the social construct as well as the psyche of the individual, have to also be pondered on for wholesome and non-skewed judgment of the individual.
+In quantitative terms, there is always something that could be quantified as a payoff to the self for acting more so in the interest of their self or the interest of others, both of these routes' efforts spurred by the force of the self's self-interest.